 The reality is that HR may be the next frontier for AI systems that are transforming business at a rapid pace.
 HR teams need to play an active role in embracing new technology and it turns it to their advantage.

-AI has the power to take your HR experience to the higher level.
+AI has the power to take your HR experience to a higher level.
 Here exactly how AI is doing that.

-HR are drastically increasing the quality of hiring decision.
+HR is drastically increasing the quality of hiring decisions.
 It allows recruiters to spend more time analyzing and evaluating only a smaller group of eligible candidates.

 With so many technological changes it is crucial for all employees to keep learning and improving professional skills.
 AI provides the desired training and path information to each and every employee being a mentor.

 Engagement and productivity are essential qualities for successful professionals.
 However, most companies are struggling to find individuals who have those traits.
 Using AI tools, managers are enabled to set concrete objectives and let all units work in smaller increments.

 ERM (Employee Relationship Management)